LiangjunFeng/Generative-Any-Shot-Learning/README.md

 # Generative-Any-Shot-Learning
-The Source Code of Generative Any Shot Learning
+A Comprehensive repository for Any Shot Learning
+Paper: From Zero-Shot to Few-Shot Learning: A Step of Embedding-Aware Generative Models